 Therefore, you owe it to yourself to make a few adjustments to your eating patterns before beginning a drug regimen.

 Don't despair!
-The good news is that many of the foods that will help you lower your LDL cholesterol levels not only taste great, but they are also convenient and easy to add to your menu.
+The good news is that many of the foods that will help you lower your LDL cholesterol levels not only taste great but are also convenient and easy to add to your menu.
 Let's take a look at them: